issam9/finetuning-bert-models-for-arabic-dialect-detection/README.md

 | Dziribert | **0.84** | **0.84** | **0.84** | **0.84** |
 | Arabic Bert | 0.81 | 0.81 | 0.81 | 0.81 |

-To get a sense of where we are, here the results of the baseline models from the MSDA paper: [An open access NLP dataset for Arabic dialects : data collection, labeling, and model construction](https://arxiv.org/abs/2102.11000).
+To get a sense of where we are, here are the results of the baseline models from the MSDA paper: [An open access NLP dataset for Arabic dialects : data collection, labeling, and model construction](https://arxiv.org/abs/2102.11000).

 ![](baseline_results.PNG)